 Table of Contents

-How to Get to Mount Rushmore National Memorial
+How to Get to Mount Rushmore for Your One-Day Itinerary

-Mount Rushmore is an easy day trip.
+Mount Rushmore is a simple day trip from almost anywhere in the .
 Nestled in the Black hills of South Dakota near Jewel Cave National Monument, Wind Cave National Park and Custer State Park.
 The closest airport is Rapid City Regional Airport (RAP), which is 45 minutes away.
 Rental cars are available at the airport..

 From Rapid City, SD-Head south on US-16 W/Mt Rushmore RD-Continue straight onto SD-244 W. Follow the signs to the memorial entrance.